 - The airfare did not include British airport taxes and fees.

-While the airfare side of the cost of travel may have been listed as $138, the other mandatory taxes and fees added up to $613.
-The full-fare advertising rulemaking back in 2011 changed the way that airlines were allowed to advertise.
+While the airfare side of the cost of travel may have been listed as $138, passengers paid more.
+The other mandatory taxes and fees added up to $613.
+The full-fare advertising rulemaking back in 2012 dramatically changed the way that airlines were allowed to advertise.

 The DOT rule stated in court documents: